ChristianWeersink/Inft3102/lab1/src/Lab1.md

 - Slower performance than EJS or Pug

 ### Decision
 For this project I have decided to go with Nunjucks.
 They are all fairly similar in over all usage, but Nunjucks supports asynchronous rendering, which may prove useful.
-From a learners prospective Nunjucks is also a good option, since a lot of the examples on the 11ty website use Nunjucks.
+From a learners perspective Nunjucks is also a good option, since a lot of the examples on the 11ty website use Nunjucks.
 Another benefit for me personally is that I have not used it before, so expanding the languages that I am comfortable with will help me improve as a developer.

-*After the requirements change to assignment 1, I will be using ejs as my template language since Nunjucks is no longer allowed.*
+*After the requirements change to assignment 1, I will be using ejs as my template language since Nunjucks is no longer an option.*

 ## Other Static Site Generators
 Some other static site generators(SSGs) along with Eleventy are: